Simca 1100: The first Hot Hatch

 One of the cars with the strongest claim as "the first Hot Hatch" was the Simca 1100 Ti, available from 1974, with 82 horsepower – over 40% more power than the standard 58 hp – which dramatically improved performance.
-It sent the car's top speed over 100 mph for the first time, to 105 mph, and gave it a 0–97 km/h (0-60 mph) acceleration in 12 seconds.
+It sent the car's top speed over 160 km/h for the first time, to 105 mph, and gave it a acceleration in 12 seconds.
 Based on the 1100 Special, introduced in 1970, distinguishing features of this performance version were its six-headlight and foglight arrangement, front disc brakes, front and rear spoilers, alloy wheels, matte black grille and single paint colour choice (red), items which would be adopted by the many 'hot hatchbacks' that would follow.